 SEAN MCDOWELL BLOG

-How Do I Motivate Students Who Don't Seem to Care?Posted August 20, 2015 by Sean McDowell
+How Do You Motivate Students Who Don't Seem to Care?Posted February 17, 2018 by Sean McDowell

-How Do I Motivate Students Who Don’t Seem to Care?
+How Do You Motivate Students Who Don’t Seem to Care?

 One of the most common—and frankly one of the toughest—questions I receive is how to motivate students who are apathetic.
 How do you make students care?
 If you are expecting an easy answer, then you might as well click away now.
 Students are not robots and so we can’t force them to care about anything!
 But there are a few things I have learned from my experience and research that may help you motivate students who don’t seem to care about spiritual issues: